Teleadministration: 'Star' procedure

-Assessing the actual acceptance of teleadministration in current law and real life
+Assessing actual acceptance in current law and real life

 As a scientific proposition, teleadministration sketched the system of telematic administrative procedures well ahead of the law, and particularly the electronic One Stop Shop concept.
 Both concepts are based on the dematerialisation of documents and on telematic administrative work.

-The concept of documents’ dematerialisation, in existence since 1978 as a scientific notion, was first embraced in Italy (Law N. 59 of 15 March 1997, Art.
+The concept of documents' dematerialisation, in existence since 1978 as a scientific notion, was first embraced in Italy (Law N. 59 of 15 March 1997, Art.
 15, para 2) and later by the E.C. in Directive 1999/93/EC.

 Once the principle that an electronic document can have legal value was accepted, it was possible to deal with its management within a telematic procedure.

 As mentioned, configuring this procedure within the rules of teleadministration is today accepted in both European and Italian laws.
 European laws also provide quite a detailed description of the electronic One Stop Shop, with rules that fit nicely within the scientific rules of teleadministration; their main limitation is that they were specifically designed for the free circulation of services within Europe, and hence for the procedures these require.
 It is the above-mentioned 1996/123/EC Directive, whose Art.6 establishes the One Stop Shop and Art.
-8 provides that it should be managed “remotely and electronically”, leaving further details to the Commission.
-And indeed the Commission, with its Decision of 16 October 2009, provided a number of measures to facilitate the use of electronic procedures through the “One Stop Shop” under Directive 2006/123/EC.
+8 provides that it should be managed "remotely and electronically", leaving further details to the commission.
+And indeed the commission, with its Decision of 16 October 2009, provided a number of measures to facilitate the use of electronic procedures through the "One Stop Shop" under Directive 2006/123/EC.
 These sources are clear and they apply to a wide-ranging sector: the problem is that any sector or procedure that is not related to the supply of services within the Union is not regulated, and Member States are therefore able to carry on with old-fashioned paper-based procedures.

 In light of this limitation, a group of illustrious European Law academics, coordinated by Giovanni Duni, has drafted the most effective text for a Directive providing a universal system of telematic administrative procedure.